webplatform/docs-wpd/Style_Guide/index.md

 For clarity in both creating and reading, article types should be consistently titled at the primary heading level, each according to its content's primary information type.
 Most content can be assigned one of three information types: '''task''', '''concept''', or '''reference'''.
 Each article type should use a consistent titling scheme so that the author can accurately place it in the information hierarchy and so that the reader can infer its content type from the title without further reading.

 Please follow the following title conventions for specific article types:
-* '''About''' for articles with concept, background, overview, and similar content ** Examples: "About Audio Types", "About Flexbox", "About Visibility"
 * '''Gerunds''' for articles with tutorial, task, procedure, process, and similar content ** Examples: "Using the <audio> Tag", "Drawing on the Canvas", "Calling the getLocation() Function"
-* '''Nouns''' and '''Noun phrases''' for articles with reference, syntactical, validity, and similar content ** Examples: "<audio> Tag Attributes", "Valid .moveTo() Values", "Latitude and Longitude Notation"
+* '''Nouns''' and '''Noun phrases''' for articles with reference, syntactical, validity, and similar content, or articles with concept, background or overview content.
+Essentially, concept articles are a reference of sorts, although more introductory and less terse.
+** Reference examples: "<audio> Tag Attributes", "Valid .moveTo() Values", "Latitude and Longitude Notation" ** Examples: "Introduction to Flexbox", "The history of the Web", "Information architecture"

 ==Section headings==
 As much as possible, use short sentences for heading titles, with minimal punctuation and articles, but the rules for titles do not necessarily apply to section headings.
 Avoid asking questions in section headings.